 Owners typically have an easy time during obedience training with Toy Poodles.
 Their intelligence often hastens the training process.
 However, they can present destructive tendencies when left to their own devices for too long.
 With something to do, and someone to love, these pups usually don’t resort to chewing your shoes.

-This dog breed is a member of the Toy group and is recognized by the AKC and ACA.
+This dog breed is a member of the Toy Group and is recognized by the AKC and ACA.
 Poodles are an active breed in general, and Toy Poodles in specific are just as active.
 Because of their size, however, they don’t need as much room to run around as their larger counterparts.
-After a few laps around the kitchen, they’ll tire out and happily sit by their owners during daily activities.
+After a few laps around the kitchen, the Toy Poodle will tire out and happily sit by their owners during daily activities.

-Toy Poodles stand at a mighty 7-10 inches at the shoulder.
+The Toy Poodle stands at a mighty 7-10 inches at the shoulder.
 Their weight ranges from 6-9 pounds and usually averages around 8 pounds.